vue-email/vue-email/docs/components/markdown.md

 # Markdown
-A Markdown component that converts markdown to valid react-email template code
+A Markdown component that converts markdown to valid vue-email template code

 ::: warning
-This component is not yet implemented
+This component will be implemented soon, by [@Flowko](https://github.com/Flowko)
 :::